dhh1128/kila/samples/random/pride-and-prejudice.md

 “You want to tell me, and I have no objection to hearing it.”|/-w vl teln d i, n i hav no xbjekcn a hirn e.-/ This was invitation enough.|kit bidy ynvit sufi.
-“Why, my dear, you must know, | /-uai, cer-id, u deb sabn, Mrs. Long says that Netherfield is taken| Long-cikn se k Netherfield bi tekn by a young man of large fortune | pr from the north of England; |
+“Why, my dear, you must know, | /-uai, cer-id, u deb sabn, Mrs. Long says that Netherfield is taken| Long-cikn se k Netherfield bi d tekn by a young man of large fortune | pr hiom [?young?] dx [?fortune?] gran from the north of England; | dx nord dx England;
- that he came down on Monday |
- in a chaise and four |
- to see the place, |
- and was so much delighted with it, |
- that he agreed with Mr. Morris immediately; |
+ that he came down on Monday | k e kxmdy daun yn 2ju in a chaise and four | yn chaise ri kq to see the place, | vyzn plas, and was so much delighted with it, | n bidy so gr glqd ri e, that he agreed with Mr. Morris immediately; | k e pqktdy ri Morris-hikn eipqc;
- that he is to take possession before Michaelmas, |
- and some of his servants |
- are to be in the house |
- by the end of next week.” |
+ that he is to take possession before Michaelmas, | k e bi tekvy [?possession?] pre Michaelmas, and some of his servants | n sxm dx e [?servants?] are to be in the house | bi yn kaus by the end of next week." | pr fyn dx sxtm sig.-/